alexqfredrickson/notes/devops/kubernetes.md

 ### OpenTelemetry

 Kubernetes leverages OpenTelemetry (or "OTel") to generate, aggregate, export, and orchestrate the collection of telemetry data.
 OpenTelemetry is an open-source framework.

+### Container Failures

+If a container fails within a pod:

+1. K8S attempts an immediate restart, according to the `restartPolicy` in the pod's specification.
+2. K8S continues to restart the continer, using an exponential backoff delay, which is also in the `restartPolicy`.
+3. The container enters a `CrashLoopBackOff` state, indicating that the container is in a crash loop.
+4. Once a container comes up successfully, the backoff delay is reset.